gamblevore/speedie/Documentation/Safety.md

 Speedie has a little numeric safety.
 Mostly on constants, so you can't define a constant that won't fit its type.
 Like defining a byte-constant of 1000, which is more than 255.

-Also it won't allow silent numeric conversions (like C allows) that alter the bit-patterns of the values.
+Also Speedie won't allow int / float conversions, to happen silently.
+You need to explicitly convert them.
+We allow a small leeway when it comes to integer constants, for example adding `2` to a float variable, is OK, as `2` is exactly representable as a float anyhow.
+We don't allow this for ints that are too big and would lose precision as a float!

-Also it won't allow you to pass objects or numbers to a boolean parameter... because this is very dangerous, almost everything is convertible to boolean which means you can easily pass the wrong param!
+Also Speedie won't allow passing objects or numbers to a boolean parameter... because this is very dangerous, almost everything is convertible to boolean which means you can easily pass the wrong param!